- Some users complain that they encounter the “routerlogin.net is not working” problem while installing their Netgear wireless router.

 You can follow the instructions for your browser.
 As an example, we will describe the process for the Chrome browser.
 If you don’t want to clear the browser cache, you can use your browser’s private/incognito mode (unless the private/incognito mode extension is enabled).

-- Launch your Chrome browser and click the ellipsis button in the upper right corner of the window.
+- You can access Chrome’s ellipsis button in the upper right corner of the window when the browser is open.

 Resetting your router to factory defaults